hemicharly/flutter-docker/README.md

 * Create your app flutter:

+    * at the container terminal, access project folder: `cd project`
-    * at the container terminal: `flutter create yournameapp`
+    * at the container terminal, run: `flutter create yournameapp`

 * Launch application with an emulator:

+    * at the container terminal, access project folder: `cd project/yournameapp`
-     * at the container terminal: `cd yournameapp && flutter run`
+     * at the container terminal, run: `flutter run`
         * **note**: using hot reload, press **r** or **R** on the terminal

 * Using with existing project:

-    * clean the `workdir` folder
+    * copy your project to `workdir` folder
-    * change the `volume` of the file` docker-compose.yml`
-        * from:

-                volumes:
-                  - ./workdir:/home/developer

-        * to:

-                volumes:
-                  - ./workdir/yourproject:/home/developer

 * Open VsCode, *optional*: